maciejbaba/maciejbaba/README.md

-### 👋 Hi, I’m Maciek (pronounce  Ma-ts-e-ek) I adore programming and I can't imagine a day without writing at least one line of code, viewing programming-related content or typing some sort of command.
+### 👋 Hi, I’m Maciek (pronounce  Ma-ts-e-ek) I adore programming and I can't imagine a day without writing at least one line of code, viewing programming-related content or typing some sort of command

 ## Main focus on Full Stack Development